 Very simplistically, small blood vessels such as capillaries are just like pipes in a garden irrigation system – they can either burst, leak or become blocked.
 Diabetic retinopathy is due to the effect of high blood sugar levels on the tiny blood vessels (capillaries) in the retina, causing them to bleed, leak or become blocked (ischaemia), and high blood pressure multiplies all of these effects.
 The damage seen in the retina is also occurring in the rest of the body but is simply not visible to doctors.

-Diabetic retinopathy changes are classified into two main stages: proliferative and non-proliferative.
+Diabetic retinopathy changes are classified into two main stages by specialists: proliferative and non-proliferative.
 Both can cause serious vision loss and ‘legal blindness’.